Trinkler/katallassos/README.md

 > Katal implements a [classification](https://www.actusfrf.org/taxonomy) of _contract types_ which are mutual agreements between counterparties to exchange cash flows.
 Nearly every [financial instrument](https://en.wikipedia.org/wiki/Financial_instrument) can be broken down into contract types.

 > Katal is based on [Substrate](https://github.com/paritytech/substrate) and aims to connect to the multichain framework [Polkadot](https://polkadot.network) to interact with assets
-> of [other connected blockchains](https://forum.web3.foundation/t/teams-building-on-polkadot/67) as well as to allow other connected blockchains to have access to
-> financial contracts built using Katal.
+> of [other connected blockchains](https://forum.web3.foundation/t/teams-building-on-polkadot/67) as well as to allow other connected blockchains to have access to contract types built using Katal.
 View on [Telemetry](https://telemetry.polkadot.io/#list/Katal).

 ### Setup